jrpotter/notebook/notes/ontology/rdf/index.md

 %%ANKI
 Basic
-RDF identifiers are represented using what?
+RDF identifiers use what encoding?
 Back: URIs.
 Reference: Allemang, Dean, James A. Hendler, and Fabien L. Gandon. _Semantic Web for the Working Ontologist_.
 3e ed.
 ACM Books 33.
 New York: Association for computing machinery, 2020.
 <!--ID: 1722191359882-->